Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Experiments, Results and Discussion

 In this section, we investigate a real-world problem in radar signal processing to demonstrate the capabilities of the RIFT.
 Weak Target Detection (WTD) \citep{Li24WeakTarget, Bai20WeakTarget} refers to scenarios where multiple objects in a scene have different reflectivities and are positioned close to each other, making it challenging for radar systems to distinguish them.

-We use a far-field setting with a smaller scene extent ranging from $-3$ meters to $3$ meters and the radar at a distance of 50 meters from the scene.
-The spatial granularity is set to 0.12 meters.
-In the scene, two rectangular reflectors are placed on opposite sides of the y-axis, separated by 1.2 meters.
-The dimensions of each bar are 2.4 meters in length, 0.72 meters in width, and 0.48 meters in height.
+We use a far-field setting with a smaller scene extent ranging from $-3$m to $3$m and the radar at a distance of 50 m from the scene.
+The spatial granularity is set to 0.12 m.
+In the scene, two rectangular reflectors are placed on opposite sides of the y-axis, separated by 1.2m.
+The dimensions of each bar are 2.4m in length, 0.72m in width, and 0.48 m in height.
 In order to mimic the practical scenarios, instead of generating signal from a hypothetical sphere surrounding the scene, we limit the azimuth and elevation angle samples to 41 and 21 samples on $[0.1\pi, 0.3\pi]$, respectively.

 The bar on the negative x-side is assigned a reflectivity of 1.0, while the bar on the positive x-side is assigned reflectivity of 1.0, 0.5, 0.333, and 0.25 in four separate experiments.
 Both the RIFT model and the least squares model use 500 input data points.
 All other training setups are identical to those in the experiments described in Section \ref{scenerecon}.
 Figure \ref{casestudy_result} presents the resulting reconstructions of the scene.